cudeso/security-screening/hunt/README.md

 # hunt-archive-files.ps1

-Collect archive files that are found in a specific list of directories.
+Collect script files that are found in a specific list of directories.

 ## Setup